raymondbutcher/hut/README.md

 ### What is it like to use?

 Have you noticed how the Terraform commands [in](https://learn.hashicorp.com/tutorials/terraform/init) [most](https://learn.hashicorp.com/tutorials/terraform/plan) [tutorials](https://learn.hashicorp.com/tutorials/terraform/variables) don't include any `-var-file` or `-backend-config` arguments?
-You create write some code and run short commands like `terraform init` and `terraform plan`.
+You write some code and run short commands like `terraform init` and `terraform plan`.
 Terraform seems so nice and simple to use!

 But things are complicated when you introduce multiple environments.
 There are a few options: